shanavasvb/familydirectory/README.md

 ## 🌟 About The Project

-The ** Family Directory** is a modern Android application designed to digitally preserve and connect the  community.
+The **Malikudy Kudumbayogam Family Directory** is a modern Android application designed to digitally preserve and connect the Malikudy family community.
 Originally migrating from Wayanad to various parts of Kerala and beyond, this app serves as a comprehensive directory of family members, their locations, and relationships.

 ### 🎯 Purpose